FreakC-Foundation/FreakC/TUTORIAL.md

 But note that if you're using variables, make sure to enable delayed expansion or else it won't work!

+There's also a command to enable Batch-style new line macros:

+	get_util[]

 ### Evaluate
 To do math equations, do: